jerryhgladinet/docs/admin/source/chapter04.rst

 **“Always access the storage using logon user identity”**

-    When you have Active Directory Integration, and mount an existing file server network share in, you can select to “Always access the storage using logon user identity” so the ACL (NTFS Permission) on the file server share will be used natively.
+    When you have Active Directory Integration, and mount an existing file server network share in, you can select “Always access the storage using logon user identity” so the ACL (NTFS Permission) on the file server share will be used natively.
 The access permission will be checked natively against the user’s Active Directory identity that is defined by the NTFS permission.

-    This option only applies to the "Local Storage" such as network share, DFS share, local folder and etc.
+    This option only applies to the "Local Storage" such as network share, DFS share, local folder, and etc.

 **“The share is from a Linux/Unix/ZFS server”**